CSS Blur Effect Examples To Use In Your Websites

 FAQ on CSS blur effects

-How do I implement a CSS blur effect on an image?
+How do I create a basic CSS blur effect?

 Conclusion